How to take an HPR shooting - The Field

-You are as likely to see an HPR as a baseball cap at a smart shoot, says David Tomlinson.
-So, if you’ve done the training, how do you get to work your well-trained continental pointer?
+If you’ve done the training, how do you get to work your well-trained HPR continental pointer?

 Breaking into shooting is difficult in the best circumstances, and becomes even more so when you have an HPR.
 But old assumptions that they are noisy and hard mouthed are gradually dying out, says David Tomlinson.
-We advise on how to take an HPR shooting.
+(Read more on HPR breeds here.)

 It’s no longer just labradors and spaniels in the line.
 Pedigrees have ruled supreme, but now we are seeing more crossbreeds in the field.
 But do they perform as well as their purebred relations?
 David Tomlinson considers in crossbreed gundogs.

-Note: This article was originally published in 2018 and has been updated.